 Dee started competitive motorsport in 1968 and took part in Autocross, Sprinting and Circuit Racing.
 1989 was her last year of motorsport, sprinting and circuit racing a Suzuki Swift.
 Dee has also enjoyed being Honorary Secretary and Editor for the club.

 1986 was the first year in motorsport for Caroline and she won the ladies award in the National Leaders Sprint Championships.
 In 1988 she was named 'Man of the Meeting' at Ingliston, she was also twice RAC National Leaders Ladies Champion.
 Caroline also chaired the BWRDC for three years.

-Jo started competing in 1973 and for 2 years had a BDA powered Escort for hillclimbs, sprints and rallies.
-Following a break Jo returned to motorsport in 1989 driving a Lotus Elan but also drove a Sierra Cosworth, MG Midget, TR7 V8 and a Lola T86.
+Jo started competing in a BDA powered Escort for hillclimbs, sprints and rallies.
+Jo returned to motorsport in 1989 driving a Lotus Elan but also drove a Sierra Cosworth, MG Midget, TR7 V8 and a Lola T86.
 She has won the BWRDC Hillclimb championship several times and is still competing.

 Pheobe competed in single seaters for many years and achieved class wins in Historic Formula Junior and in 1992 won the European FISA Trophy.
 In 1999 she won the Goodwood Revival Ladies prize and continues to race in occasional Historic Formula Junior events.

 Amanda has been competing in Hillclimbs and Sprints since 1991.
 In her first event she won the up to 1600cc class and set the fastest time by a woman in her Classic F3 Ensign.
 She continues to compete and is the club annual awards co-ordinator.